DeltaSpark/Schema-Markup-Builder/README.md

 No build tools or server runtime required—just double-click `index.html` like it's 2005 and enjoy the ride.

+Or, skip the download entirely and try the [live demo](https://deltaspark.github.io/Schema-Markup-Builder/) on GitHub Pages.

 ## Usage

-1. Open `index.html` in your favorite browser.
+1. Open `index.html` in your favorite browser, or just visit the [live demo](https://deltaspark.github.io/Schema-Markup-Builder/) on GitHub Pages.
 2. Fill out the form fields on the left pane.
 3. Observe the live-updated JSON‑LD in the right pane.
 4. Click “Copy to Clipboard” to grab the `<script>` snippet.